SoftingIndustrial/datafeed-edge-connector/Licenses/OpenSourceLicenses.md

-# Softing open source license declaration of dataFEED edgeConnector module images
+# Softing Open Source License Declaration for **dataFEED edgeConnector** Product Family

-Many open source component copyrights refer to one of these common public licenses, which are within the Docker images in the directory `/usr/share/common-licenses/`.
-To avoid the need to copy and or read several times the same license text file, those licenses are collected in `/usr/share/common-licenses/` within the Docker images.
-So if a copyright file refers to one of those licenses, please look into this directory within the docker image
+Many open source component copyrights refer to one of the common public licenses contained in the Docker images in the directory `/usr/share/common-licenses/`.
+To avoid the need to copy and or read an identical license text file several times, those licenses are collected in `/usr/share/common-licenses/` within the Docker images.
+Thus, if a copyright file refers to one of those licenses, please look into this directory.

-You can download the sources of all the open source based binaries, which have been got from Ubuntu within the Softing Docker image.
+You can download the sources of all open source-based binaries, which have been got from Ubuntu within the Softing Docker image.
 To do this, use the following commands:

 ```bash